Stackato-Apps/pet-catalog/README.md

 Building the Application
 ------------------------

-It is possible to build the application either with Maven or Ant.
+It is possible to build the application either with Ant or Maven.

 ### Ant